BuildIt-lang/buildsl_cgo22_artifacts/README.md

 You can notice that there are a few TODOs in the code left for you to complete.
 Let us fill them one by one and see how the generated code changes.

 #### TODO#1
 Find the TODO#1 in the code.
 This is in the member function of our dual array type that returns the value at a particular index.
-You can this function has 4 specializations based on where the particular buffer is currently located and where the currrent code is running.
+You can see this function has 4 specializations based on where the particular buffer is currently located and where the currrent code is running.
 You can see that the implementation for when the buffer is located where the code is currently executing is simple and just returns the value from the corresponding buffer.

 You are supposed to fill in the implementation when the buffer is located on the DEVICE, but the code is running on the HOST.
 You can insert the following implementation -